FelixAburto/Detection-Engineering/README.md

 <b>Define Rule:</b>

-Now that we have our query we are now going to create our detection rule.
-To do this copy the query and click on the hamburger icon on the top-left corner of the page.
+Now that we have our query, we can proceed to create our detection rule.
+First, copy the query and click on the hamburger icon in the top-left corner of the page.
 Scroll down to "Security" and select the "Rules" option.
-Afterwards click on "Detection Rules (SIEM)" and then select "Create New Rule".
-Make sure that the "Custom Query" option is selected then scroll down and paste our query.
-Next scroll down to the "Suppress alerts by" option and enter in "source.ip".
-Then select "Per time period" and select 5 minutes.
-What this will do is reduce the noise generated by repetitive alerts by grouping similar alerts together.
+Next, click on "Detection Rules (SIEM)" and then choose "Create New Rule."
+Ensure that the "Custom Query" option is selected.
+Scroll down and paste the query into the provided field.
+Proceed to the "Suppress alerts by" section, enter "source.ip" in the appropriate field, and select "Per time period," setting it to 5 minutes.
+This configuration will help reduce the noise generated by repetitive alerts by grouping similar alerts together.

 <p align="center">
 <img src="https://imgur.com/1V1PaDQ.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>